 Our legitimate interests

-We are an outsourced sales and marketing department for creative agencies.
-Our offering involves connecting our agency clients with businesses that could benefit from their products and services.
+We are an outsourced sales and marketing department for creative agencies and B2B businesses.
+Our offering involves connecting our clients with businesses that could benefit from their products and services.
 So, we have a legitimate interest in contacting relevant businesses on behalf of our agency clients – providing a high-quality service that benefits each party.

 What type of data do we hold?

 We do not hold special category data.
-Examples of personal data we store include your name, company, email address, office location, company phone number (as well as, occasionally, your mobile number or direct office phone number) and LinkedIn URL.
+Examples of personal data we store include your name, company, company email address, office location, company phone number (as well as, occasionally, your mobile number or direct office phone number if you have provided that directly to us) and LinkedIn URL.

 How we share your data

-We work in partnership with our clients (the creative agencies that are offering businesses products or services) and contact businesses on their behalf.
-Both Entourage BD and our clients (the creative agencies) have access to the data that is collected from businesses.
+We are not in the business of selling personal data.
+We work in partnership with our clients (the creative agencies and B2B businesses that are offering businesses products or services) and contact businesses on their behalf.
+Both Entourage BD and our clients (the creative agencies and B2B businesses) have access to the data that is collected from businesses.

 If you register for an event and enter your details, your data may be stored on Unbounce – the platform in which we build our event micro-sites.